LukeNK/n-week-project/chapters/m/all.md

     C(n+r-1,r) = C(n+r-1,n-1)
 </eq>

-The first hint to realize that you are dealing with combinations without repetition is in the fact that $n &lt; r$.
+The first hint to realize that you are dealing with combinations without repetition is in the fact that $n < r$.
 In our example, we had more positions to fill than the items we had, so we must repeat some.
 Notice that in this case, $n$ and $r$ "swapped" places for each other compared to other formulas; what we plugged in our original combination formula is still the same though.

 ### Solving problems
 **How many ways we can rearrange the word "Canada"?** This question cares about the order, so the first step is to get the basic permutation with the factorial formula $6!=720$.
 However, notice that there are three different "a" inside that word, so we need to "remove" that over-count.
 We do that by dividing our over-count by the number of possible arrangements of the three "a" characters: